malkiii/react-pre-hooks/.github/CONTRIBUTING.md

-# Contributing to daisyUI
+# Contributing to `realtime-hooks`

 Thank you for your contribution 🤝

 ## Reporting issues

 - Before opening a new issue, first [search for existing issues](https://github.com/malkiii/realtime-hooks/issues?q=) to avoid duplications.
-- Provide detailed reports to make things easier for maintainers.
+- [Open a bug report](https://github.com/malkiii/realtime-hooks/issues/new?labels=bug&template=bug-report.yml&title=bug%3A+) with detailed description to make things easier.

 ## Fixing existing issues